RelationRx/pyrelational/docs/source/notes/quick_start.rst

 Once defined, the lightning model can then be wrapped into a **PyRelationAL** model to interact with the active learning strategies.
 Note that at the moment, **PyRelationAL** defines MCDropout and Ensemble wrapper to approximate Bayesian uncertainty of arbitrary models.
-You can find the existing models and templates in :mod:`pyrelational.models.generic_model`.
+You can find the existing models and templates in :mod:`pyrelational.model_managers.abstract_model_manager`.
 The code snippet below demonstrate how to simply integrate the model above with either mc-dropout or ensembling **PyRelationAL** models.

 .. code-block:: python

-    from pyrelational.models.mcdropout_model import LightningMCDropoutModel
+    from pyrelational.model_managers.mcdropout_model import LightningMCDropoutModelManager
-    model = LightningMCDropoutModel(
+    model_manager = LightningMCDropoutModelManager(
                 DigitClassifier,
                 {"dropout_rate":0.3},
                 {"epochs": 4},